TheMathematico/Statitron1/README.md

 The Event Tracker was also designed to make it easier to notice short hardware usage spikes that might otherwise be missed.

-## QoL improvements

-### 1. Unified Hardware Dashboard
-Puts CPU, GPU, RAM, network, and other system statistics into one dashboard, so users don't need to switch between multiple Windows tools.

-### 2. Hardware Event Tracker
-Automatically detects CPU, GPU, and RAM usage spikes and records them, so you don't need to constantly watch their hardware meters.

-### 3. Dedicated tracking for RAM, GPU and Disk
-Tracks ram usage, gpu usage, all disk partitions usage and total write and read speeds over all disks.

-## What Problem Does It Solve?

-Windows provides hardware monitoring through different tools and menus, which can make it inconvenient to quickly check everything at once.

-Statitron puts important hardware statistics into one dashboard, provides detailed monitoring for individual components, and automatically records hardware usage spikes so they don't have to be noticed manually.

 ## Notes
 Net and disk display read/write speed in KB/s, MB/s.
 However, they are actually KiB/s and MiB/s.